Madrid · Operators

 The Madrid-headquartered group has a multi-continental operating history.
 Spain, Portugal, the rest of the Eurozone, the UK, plus deep books across Mexico, Brazil, Chile, Colombia, Peru, and the wider LatAm pipeline.
 The operating capability is genuine and the references are dense.
 The US revenue line trails the home-market and LatAm-market scale by a wide margin.
 The US is sitting at single digits of group revenue when it should sit at twenty or thirty.

 American buyers, whether a US Department of Transportation program manager, a Fortune 100 capex director, a US utility procurement officer, or an American hospital system supply lead, filter on the same three signals: US category anchor, US-relevant past-performance translation, US peer set.
 Madrid commercial culture leads on relationship, multi-generational ownership honesty, and the dense LatAm and European reference list.
 Both work in their own buyers.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture so the same LatAm and European book lands as material US-relevant past-performance in front of the US procurement officer.
+The work is to rebuild the US website, proof, offer, and follow-up so the same LatAm and European book lands as material US-relevant past-performance in front of the US procurement officer.

-The LatAm book is real, the European book is real, and the US-readable translation of both is the architecture that closes the gap.
+The LatAm book is real, the European book is real, and the US-market translation of both is the architecture that closes the gap.
 House view on Madrid operator entry into the US

 Operator shapes inside Madrid.